Sweden

 Total births

-In 2024, Sweden saw 98,401 total births, a decrease of 1,604 compared to the previous year.
-The number of births has been on a downward trend over the last five years, with an average of 106,076 annually during this period.
-When looking back to the 1970s, the average number of births was higher at 104,486, making the current total births lower by 6,085, which represents a 5.8% decline.
+In 2024, Sweden recorded 98,401 total births, a decline of 1,604 from the previous year.
+The number of births has been decreasing over the last five years, with an annual average of 106,076.
+When contrasted with the 1970s average of 104,486, the current figure is lower by 6,085 births, reflecting a 5.8% decrease.

 | Year | Births | Year | Births |